psarando/shire-reckoning/Middle-earth-simulation.md

 but it's based on my own reckoning using the open-source program [Stellarium](http://www.stellarium.org/).
-The James Strom reckoning above is a very close match to the moon phases used in the story, which matches the full moon of the night of III 3019 Afteryule 8, and also has Mars in evening skies of III 3018 Blotmath, and of course a prominent Venus in the evening sky of III 3019 Solmath 15.
+The James Strom reckoning above is a very close match to the moon phases used in the story, which matches the full moon of the night of III 3019 Afteryule 8, and also has Mars in the evening skies of III 3018 Blotmath, and of course a prominent Venus in the evening sky of III 3019 Solmath 15.
 According to Stellarium, however, the full moon that should fall on the night of Rethe 7/8 actually occurs on the morning of Rethe 7 by that scheme